Lea-Francis motorcycles were produced from 1912 to 1924, in Lower

 the other model was uprated to 3.5-hp JAP V-twin engine.

-Lea-Francis was a motor manufacturing company that began life building
+Lea-Francis was a motor manufacturing company which initially built only bicycles.

 1895 Richard Henry Lea and Graham Ingoldsby Francis started the business